 UCI Division of Continuing Education courses prefixed by XB, XD, XI, XR, XSB, and XSD are granted unit credit on the same basis as courses taken in residence at any accredited collegiate institution.

-Students intending to transfer Extension course credit for a degree at another college or university should verify acceptance of the course with that institution.
+Students intending to transfer UCI Division of Continuing Education course credit for a degree at another college or university should verify acceptance of the course with that institution.
 Resident students of the University of California must obtain the consent of the dean of their school or college prior to enrolling for credit in an UCI Division of Continuing Education course.
 UCI Division of Continuing Education courses are not accepted as part of the residence requirements of the University.
-Grades earned at University Extension may, though not in all instances, be calculated as part of the University GPA.
+Grades earned at UCI Division of Continuing Education may, though not in all instances, be calculated as part of the University GPA.

 Note: Decisions regarding the acceptability of extension courses taken in institutions other than the University of California rest with the UCI Office of Admissions and Relations with Schools.
 Decisions regarding the applicability of such courses toward specific degrees and majors rest with the student’s academic dean.